Netflix/dial-reference/README.md

   --help, -h                         Show help                         [boolean]
 ```

-To run each test independantly and not through tests.js, just call the
+To run each test independently and not through tests.js, just call the
 appropriate test file name.
 ```
 Example: